Sentient07/Tartarus/Handwritten Text Prediction/readme.md

-Prediction of various handwritten text using Neural Networks with the help of Thano library.
-The algorithm is trained using data from MNIST database
+Prediction of various handwritten text using various classification algorithms on the following dataset
+1) MNIST Dataset
+2) DataSet from stanford